rolandiartmeladze/E-Commerce-Application_Frontend/README.md

-# My Full Stack E-Commerce Application
+# Full Stack E-Commerce Application

 Welcome to my full stack e-commerce application!
 This project is built using React, TypeScript, Node.js, Express, MongoDB, and Mongoose Atlas.
 It provides a platform for users to create accounts, add products, sell items online, manage inventory, search for products, and more.